 We don't quite know how to tell you this but...Dr Dre is officially a billionaire.

-Apple have agreed to dish out three billion dollars for Beats Electronics.
+In May, Apple agreed to dish out three billion dollars for Beats Electronics.
 Three billion.
 We know they're good headphones but that's some serious moolah.

 To make sure Apple really are getting their money's worth, our panel tests five big-selling sets to see which headphones really sound the sharpest...